Dhruv-Sharma-debug/Context-Prompt_Engineering/README.md

 * **👀 The Observation:** The AI pauses its generation while your actual code runs the tool in the real world.
 The real-world result is then fed back into the AI as an "Observation."
 * **🔄 The Loop:** The AI reads the observation and triggers a new Thought.
 It repeats this Think-Act-Observe cycle until it has gathered enough information to deliver a final, accurate answer.
 ---
-# The Prompt Sensitivity Problem
-The extreme sensitivity of LLMs to prompt variations presents both a challenge and an opportunity.
-Linguistic features significantly influence prompt effectiveness (such as morphology, syntax, and lexico-semantic changes) which meaningfully enhance task performance across a variety of tasks.

-## This sensitivity creates what we call the prompt engineering maturity model, where organizations progress through distinct stages:

-- **Stage 1**: Ad-hoc Experimentation - Individual developers craft prompts through trial and error, with limited documentation or version control.
-Success depends heavily on individual expertise and institutional knowledge remains siloed.

-- **Stage 2**: Template Standardization - Teams develop prompt templates for common use cases, establishing basic version control.
-However, prompt quality measurement remains largely subjective.

-- **Stage 3**: Systematic Evaluation - Organizations implement quantitative evaluation frameworks, enabling data-driven prompt optimization.
-LLM evaluation becomes integrated into development workflows.

-- **Stage 4**: Production Observability - Teams monitor prompt performance in production, using real-world data to identify regressions and optimization opportunities.
-AI observability closes the feedback loop between development and deployment.

-- **Stage 5**: Continuous Optimization - Organizations establish closed-loop systems where production data informs prompt improvements, which are systematically evaluated and deployed.
-Prompt management becomes a core competency.

-Most organizations today operate between stages 1 and 2, creating significant technical debt as AI applications scale.
-The gap between experimental prompting and production requirements widens as applications move from prototypes to customer-facing systems.

----

 # Anthropic Prompt Guide